MRC Integrative Toxicology Training Partnership

 Design of new safer drugs and assessment of potential toxic effects of chemicals and new materials requires the integration of cutting edge science with traditional toxicology approaches.

 In total, 48 four year PhD studentships have been awarded.
 The first tranche started in 2008 and finished in 2012.
-Students attend a yearly toxicology training course and get-together in Leicester as well as toxicological and laboratory training in their host institutions.
+Students attend a once yearly toxicology training course and get together in Leicester as well as toxicological and laboratory training in their host institutions.
 A summary of these projects, supervisors and host institutions can be seen in the accompanying document.

 Enquiries can be made to Professor Andy Smith.